As Morgan Stanley hits wealth records, analysts ask how long it can last

 4 Min Read

-Rising stock markets, another Federal Reserve interest rate increase and strong loan demand helped the business generate $4.2 billion (3.22 billion pounds) in revenue and $1.1 billion in pretax income, both records for the bank.
+Rising stock markets, another Federal Reserve interest rate increase and strong loan demand helped the business generate $4.2 billion in revenue and $1.1 billion in pre-tax income, both records for the bank.

 Pruzan avoided giving a definitive outlook when asked whether the business will produce 25 percent margins through the end of 2017.
 Instead, he cited factors that helped the business in the second quarter and highlighted Morgan Stanley's efforts to increase lending and move more customer assets to accounts that generate consistent fees rather than charge customers per transaction.